What Is Teen Post Traumatic Stress Disorder?

 When will this be over?

 Unfortunately, we can’t promise just how quickly you’ll begin feeling relief from PTSD symptoms, but we can promise that there’s an excellent chance you’ll begin feeling better soon.
-The different forms of treatment for people with PTSD are overall, very successful, and it’s absolutely possible to return to feeling “normal.”
+The different forms of teen post traumatic stress disorder treatment are overall, very successful, and it’s absolutely possible to return to feeling “normal.”